-- Portability – Lightweight and compact nursing pillows are best used for seated nursing but can be carried around for travelling.
-Firm and bulky pillows are best for feeding in the house for convenience, they are great for feeding baby whilst walking around.
+- Portability – Lightweight and compact nursing pillows are best used for seated nursing but can be carried around for traveling.
+Firm and bulky pillows are best for feeding in the house for convenience.
+They are great for feeding baby while walking around.

 - Footprint – Consider how much room your pillow will take up, especially if you’re using on a nursery glider.
-A large pillow offers more height and padding but too oversized and it can be uncomfortable of you are petite.
+A large pillow offers more height and padding but too oversized, and it can be uncomfortable if you are petite.

 - Machine washable – A nursing pillow which is machine washable will make cleaning more convenient.
 A basic pillow should be able to withstand a spot clean.

-- Removable covers – These are handy for protecting your pillow from stains and can be switched around so you can still use the pillow whilst one is being washed.
+- Removable covers – These are handy for protecting your pillow from stains and can be switched around so you can still use the pillow while one is being washed.

 - Stain resistant – Some pillows come with a stain resistant fabric.
 This will prevent unsightly marks on your pillow as well as nasty smells from old milk or baby spit up.

-- Eco Friendly – If you are concerned about using man-made fibres there are all natural nursing pillows.
+- Eco-Friendly – If you are concerned about using man-made fibers there are all natural nursing pillows.
 The natural options such as cotton or buckwheat are recyclable and don’t overheat baby like polyester fillings.

-- Quality – A thick, well made fabric will withstand long term use as well as washing for a few years.
-Poor quality fabrics may need replaced after a few months due to staining or rips.
+- Quality – A thick, well-made fabric will withstand long-term use as well as washing for a few years.
+Poor quality fabrics may need to be replaced after a few months due to staining or rips.